Reopening Your Dental Practice During COVID-19

 The American Dental Association’s (ADA’s) Advisory Task Force on Dental Practice Recovery has also prepared an excellent resource, Return to Work Interim Guidance Toolkit, also called the ADA Toolkit.
 The toolkit provides a road map for safely reopening dental offices, with recommendations on short-term management of dental practices during the COVID-19 pandemic, including the return to providing non-emergent care by some practices.

 Among the toolkit’s resources are a welcome back letter to patients, pre-appointment screening guidance with a sample screening tool, in-office patient registration procedures, and reception area preparation strategies.
 Also included are a chairside checklist with procedures for dentists and staff to follow when providing patient care, staff protection strategies, a shopping list, and an appendix with downloadable documents.

-The ADA has a number of other helpful COVID-19 resources that can be found at the ADA Center for Professional Success.
 As part of our mission to advance the practice of good medicine, we recommend that dentists obtain and review the ADA toolkit when considering reopening their dental practices following COVID-19 closures and dental practice restrictions.

 The following are answers to questions you and your staff members may have in light of the pandemic.
-You may also refer to the ADA’s frequently asked questions.

 Be sure to update patients’ medical histories at each visit and screen patients for international travel, and signs or symptoms of infection.
 Include temperature readings as part of routine assessment of the patient prior to performing dental procedures.
 Make sure the personal protective equipment being used is appropriate for the procedures performed.
 In addition: